 Get-ADUser -filter {Enabled -eq $True -and PasswordNeverExpires -eq $False} -Properties DisplayName, msDS-UserPasswordExpiryTimeComputed | Select-Object -Property Displayname,@{Name="Expiration Date";Expression={[datetime]::FromFileTime($_."msDS-UserPasswordExpiryTimeComputed")}}

-In the above PowerShell script, Get-ADUser get list of active directory users, it uses filter parameter to get only enabled users and password never expires set to false from active directory.
+In the above PowerShell script, Get-ADUser gets a list of active directory users, it uses a Filter parameter to get only enabled users and the password never expires set to false from the active directory.

-Second command, Select DisplayName and convert msDS-UserPasswordExpiryTimeComputed attribute value from large integer data type to date time format and pass output to third command.
+The second command, Select DisplayName and convert msDS-UserPasswordExpiryTimeComputed attribute value from large integer data type to date time format and pass output to the third command.

 Third command display active directory display user name, adusers password expiration date on console as below